DataDog/integrations-extras/logstash/README.md

 `logstash.can_connect`:

-Returns `Critical` if the Agent cannot connect to Logstash to collect metrics, returns `OK` otherwise.
+Returns `Critical` if the Agent cannot connect to Logstash to collect metrics; returns `OK` otherwise.

 ## Troubleshooting